Kishore Sarja

 Kishore Sarja (died 27 June 2009) was an Indian film director who worked in Kannada-language films.

 Career

 Kishore Sarja started his career as an assistant director before making his directorial debut with Alimayya (1993) starring his brother Arjun Sarja, which was a remake of the 1987 Tamil film Kalyana Kacheri starring Arjun.
 He is known for directing the film Thutta Mutta (1998) starring Ramesh Aravind, which was commercially successful and his only film that was not a remake.
-He also directed other films including Jodi (2001) and Baava Baamaida (2001), both starring Shiva Rajkumar.
+He also directed other films including Baava Baamaida (2001) and Jodi (2001), both starring Shiva Rajkumar.
 He introduced his nephew, Chiranjeevi Sarja with the film Vayuputra (2009), which was produced by Arjun Sarja.

 Personal life

 Sarja's father, Shakti Prasad, was an actor in Kannada cinema while his brother Arjun Sarja is a filmmaker and actor.
 Kishore died on 26 June 2009.